Tricriticality in the $q$-neighbor Ising model on a partially duplex clique: The -neighbor Ising model on a partially duplex clique

 \section{The $q$-neighbor Ising model on a partially duplex clique}

-As it has been already mentioned in Sec.~\ref{sec:net} in the partially duplex clique only the fraction $r$ of $N$ nodes has a counterpart in the other layer, remaining nodes belong only to one level (see Fig.~\ref{sch}).
+As it has been already mentioned in Sec.~\ref{sec:net} in the partially duplex clique only the fraction $r$ of $N$ nodes has a counterpart in the other layer, remaining nodes belong only to one level (see Fig.~\ref{fig1}).
 Therefore for intermediate topologies, i.e. $r \in (0,1)$ there are two types of nodes at each level: we have $N_d=Nr$ duplex-type nodes (the state is the same on both levels) and $N_m=N(1-r)$ monoplex-type nodes.
-The algorithm of a single update of the $q$-neighbor Ising model on a partially duplex clique can be described as follows: \begin{enumerate} \item Choose randomly a level; the first or the second with equal probability $1/2$. \item From $N$ spins on the selected level choose randomly a single spin $S_i$. \item If the chosen spin belongs to the subset of duplex nodes, the algorithm looks the same as for the duplex clique. \item If the spin belongs to the subset of monoplex nodes then: \begin{enumerate} \item From all the neighbors of $S_i$ choose a subset of $q$ neighbors, $nn$ (monoplex nodes have neighbors only on one level). \item Calculate the value of the following function for the original state of the $i$-th spin:
+The algorithm of a single update of the $q$-neighbor Ising model on a partially duplex clique can be described as follows: \begin{enumerate} \item Choose randomly a level; the first or the second with equal probability $1/2$. \item From $N$ spins on the selected level choose randomly a single spin $S_i$. \item If the chosen spin belongs to the subset of duplex nodes, the algorithm looks the same as for the duplex clique. \item If the spin belongs to the subset of monoplex nodes then: \begin{enumerate} \item From all the neighbors of $S_i$ choose a subset $nn$ of $q$ neighbors (monoplex nodes have neighbors only on one level). \item Calculate the change of the ``energy'' related to the potential flip of spin $S_i$: